Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 steam cleaning

 Getting rid of bed bugs isn’t a simple process by any means, and we won’t get into detail about that process here.
-However, some of the following methods can also kill bed bugs, helping you to at least reduce the population.
+However, some of the following methods for removing bed bug exoskeletons can also kill the bugs themselves, helping you to at least reduce the population.

 Keep in mind, casings are usually found in or near places where the bed bugs have been laying eggs, so by dealing with the casings, you could also be eliminating many of the eggs.